Updated Card For WWE Royal Rumble 2025 | 411MANIA

 * Undisputed WWE Championship Ladder Match: Cody Rhodes vs. Kevin Owens

-* Men’s Royal Rumble Match: John Cena, CM Punk, Roman Reigns, Seth Rollins, Drew McIntye, LA Knight, Jey Uso, Rey Mysterio, Sami Zayn, Shinsuke Nakamura, 20 More TBA
+* Men’s Royal Rumble Match: John Cena, CM Punk, Roman Reigns, Seth Rollins, Drew McIntye, LA Knight, Jey Uso, Rey Mysterio, Sami Zayn, Shinsuke Nakamura, Logan Paul, Penta, Chad Gable, Bron Breakker, 16 More TBA

-* Women’s Royal Rumble Match: Nia Jax, Bayley, Charlotte Flair, Bianca Belair, Naomi, Liv Morgan, 24 More TBA
+* Women’s Royal Rumble Match: Nia Jax, Bayley, Charlotte Flair, Bianca Belair, Naomi, Liv Morgan, Lyra Valkyria, Ivy Nile, IYO SKY, 21 More TBA

 * WWE Tag Team Championships Two Out Of Three Falls Match: #DIY vs. Motor City Machine Guns